luizamfsantos/Pollution-Analysis-COVID-19/README.md

 EarthXHack 2020

 Our goal in this project is to be able to show some trends of impact the shelther-in-place order has had on various areas across the US.
+We want to increase awareness of how we all contribute to the environment around us.
+(An easy way to get involved in helping your environment is growing your own food!)

 To run this app, load shiny library in RStudio and run this command: runGitHub("EarthX","luizamfsantos").